ep3data/docs/index.rst

 .. _mainindex:

 =======================
-GeoNode's Documentation
+EP3Data's GeoNode Documentation
 =======================

-Welcome to GeoNode's Documentation.
+Welcome to EP3Data GeoNode Documentation.

 GeoNode is an Open Source, Content Management System (CMS) for geospatial data.
 It is a web-based application and platform for developing geospatial information systems (GIS) and for deploying spatial data infrastructures (SDI).